terrinoni/m102/week_1_introduction/homeworks/hw1-3/README.md

 // should print out "11"
 ```

-Now, what query would you run to get all the products where brand equals the string “ACME”?
+Now, what query would you run to get all the products where brand equals the string "ACME"?

 *Answer: see hw1-3.js*